cailinpitt/Pedestrian-and-bike-crashes/README.md

 ### Run
 `npm install` to fetch and install dependencies.

-To run: `node index.js --location cityNameOne`, where `cityNameOne` is the name of the city you want to fetch and tweet data for (see `keys` section for more information).
+To run: `node index.ts --location cityNameOne`, where `cityNameOne` is the name of the city you want to fetch and tweet data for (see `keys` section for more information).

 #### Options
 By default, this code will only tweet out events that happened within one day.
 You can optionally tweet data for more than 1 day by including option `--days` in your node command.
 File `tweetIncidentSummaries.json` will store summaries of all crashes that you grab from citizen.